 - A stay is defined as a permanently-secured and taut cable that supports a headsail.
 A removable stay shall be considered permanent if it is secured and kept in a taut condition for the duration of an event.
-This definition includes luff-ropes that allow a sail to be rolled on the rope. - Forestays and headsail tacks, except those of spinnaker staysails when the boat is not close-hauled, shall be attached approximately on a boat's centerline, in accordance with RRS 54. - The length of a spinnaker pole when used to pole out a spinnaker must be no longer than the SPL declared on the CRF Certificate.
+This definition includes luff-ropes that allow a sail to be rolled on the rope.
+A luff rope that supports a staysail tacked aft of the headstay and set inside the foretriangle may be removed while racing.
+The foretriangle is defined as the area between the foremost mast and the permanent stay that is referenced by the 'J' and 'IG' dimensions shown on the certificate. - Forestays and headsail tacks, except those of spinnaker staysails when the boat is not close-hauled, shall be attached approximately on a boat's centerline, in accordance with RRS 54. - The length of a spinnaker pole when used to pole out a spinnaker must be no longer than the SPL declared on the CRF Certificate.
 When in use, a spinnaker pole or whisker pole must be attached to the foremost mast in accordance with RRS 55.2. - Shifting ballast of any kind during a race, other than shifting crew weight, is not permitted.
 All ballast must be fixed in place against shifting.
 Other temporary means of augmenting stability are prohibited, including the use of trapezes.
-All crew must keep their torsos within the perimeter of the boat except as allowed by RRS 49. - The use of stored-energy equipment, including powered winches and hydraulics, aboard yachts whose declared displacement on their 2024 CRF certificate is greater than 50,000 lbs, may be permitted at the discretion of the OA.
-This changes RRS 52, 'Manual Power'. - The use of stored-energy equipment is unrestricted in SoT and Contemporary classes.
+All crew must keep their torsos within the perimeter of the boat except as allowed by RRS 49.